What are chickenpox and shingles?

 What are the risks of chickenpox in pregnancy?

 For the mother

-Chickenpox is usually a more an unpleasant illness as an adult and especially in pregnancy that as a child As well in an adult and especially in a pregnant adult complications are more common.
+Chickenpox is usually a more unpleasant illness as an adult and especially in pregnancy that as a child As well as an adult and especially in pregnant adult complications are more common.
 They occur in about 10% of pregnant women with chickenpox.

 Maternal complications of the disease include:

 - difficulty walking and balancing;

 - meningitis (infection of the membrane around the brain and spinal cord); and